 The Board is responsible for ensuring that an effective induction process is in place for new directors appointed to the Board as discussed above.
 The Board also periodically reviews the professional development needs of existing directors.

-The Board Charter can be found on Opthea's website: www.opthea.com/corporate-governance/
+The Board Charter, which sets out the Board skills and experience matrix can be found on Opthea's website: https://ir.opthea.com/resources/corporate-governance/